 Contact the Office of Sponsored Programs for Collaboration Agreements.

 A Confidentiality Agreement (also known as a Non-disclosure agreement) is simply a contract between two or more parties where the subject of the agreement is a promise that information conveyed will be maintained in secrecy.

-Contact Pam Frazier for Confidentiality and Non-disclosure Agreements.
+Contact Erin Woods for Confidentiality and Non-disclosure Agreements.